-In presenting the 2026 budget, we strive to present the 2026 budget in as straightforward and transparent manner as possible, reviewing each major fund that constitutes UPT's budget.
+Our goal is to present the 2026 budget in as straightforward and transparent manner as possible, reviewing each major fund that constitutes UPT's budget.
 The following sections will include tables that detail each fund in relation to each Township department.
 Key discussion points will highlight significant variances from the previous year's budget.
 Table I below shows consolidated budget revenues for all major operating and capital funds.